tbook-dev/incentive-layer-docs/README.md

 In the initial phase of Tbook, we need to work with the top applications on TON network as the cold start phase.
 Thus we need help from TON to connect us with these applications.&#x20;

-With the integration of TON Builder Score in Tbook Incentive Passport, we will be able to help projects built on TON to gain their advantages on the market quickly.
+With the integration of TON WISE Score in Tbook Incentive Passport, we will be able to help projects built on TON to gain their advantages on the market quickly.
 We will also be able to bring more high quality community builders and web3 projects into the TON ecosystem.